Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications

 \subsection{Nonlocal epidemiological models and nonlocality in immunology}

 Nonlocal epidemiological models have been used to study the spread of infectious diseases in biological systems, considering interactions beyond immediate neighbours and capturing the effects of long-range dispersal and spatial dependencies.
-In 1927, based on certain assumptions, Kermack and McKendrick proposed a deterministic SIR model to capture a transmitted viral or bacterial agent in a closed population \cite{kermack1927,ruan2007}.
-Here, we first describe the SIR model and its generalization, incorporating the space into the model.
+In 1927, Kermack and McKendrick first proposed a deterministic SIR model to capture a transmitted viral or bacterial agent in a closed population \cite{kermack1927,ruan2007}.
 Let $S(t)$ be the density of a population susceptible to a disease but not yet infected at the time $t\geq 0$.
-Suppose $A(\theta)$ is the expected infectivity of an individual who has been infected $\theta$ time ago.
+Suppose $A(\theta)$ is the expected infectivity of an individual infected $\theta$ time ago.
 Then, the Kermack-McKendrick model follows the integral differential equation \cite{kermack1927}:

 Based on the linearization of the integral differential equation (\ref{KMIDE}), Kermack and McKendrick derived invasion criteria for which the disease invades individuals.
 To derive those criteria, we suppose that the whole population is susceptible at the epidemic's beginning and $S(0) = S_{0}$.
 Also, we assume that the linearized solution at $S_{0}$ is of the form $c_{0}\exp (rt)$, and in this case, the characteristic equation is given by